-“An image is worth a thousand words.”says Truth, original source untraceable but we all know how true this is
+“An image is worth a thousand words.”says Truth, original source untraceable but we all know how true this is!

-The smaller SaaS startups and agencies were particularly keen, as some of them use solely Usersnap to manage customer feedback and support tickets.
 There are also a few updates for the ticket management features, which this article will also cover.

 Read on for the 7 pro tips to make the most out of visual communication with Usersnap.